 Probably the most common mistake people make when trying to lose weight is skipping breakfast or dinner.
 It might seem logical at first: you think if you reduce your calorie intake this way, you’ll lose weight faster.
 However, skipping meals not only slows down your metabolism but it also makes you much more likely to snack and overeat later in the day.

 Do this instead: make sure you eat a healthy, nutrient-rich breakfast that will give you energy and prevent you from eating too much later.
-The perfect breakfast combines good carbs with fiber and protein — oatmeal, eggs, and Greek yogurt with fruit are all good healthy-breakfast option
+The perfect breakfast combines good carbs with fibre and protein — oatmeal, eggs, and Greek yoghurt with fruit are all good healthy-breakfast option

 Do this instead: drink water!
 If you can’t stand the blandness of plain water, try adding lemon wedges, your favorite berries, or mint leaves to it to give it some taste.
 Unsweetened green tea is also a good beverage option.

 You can safely say that some exercise is better than no exercise at all.
-But if you’ve been watching your diet, doing cardio, and leading an overall healthy lifestyle, yet your weight loss is not as good as you think it should be, the reason might be the lack of strength training.
-Resistance training not only helps you build muscle, but it also boosts you metabolism and promotes belly fat loss.
+But if you’ve been watching your diet, doing cardio, and leading an overall healthy lifestyle, yet your weight loss is not as good as you think it should be.
+The reason might be the lack of strength training.
+Resistance training not only helps you build muscle, but it also boosts your metabolism and promotes belly fat loss.

 Do this instead: combine cardio and resistance training for best results.
 You can do them on alternate days or even on the same day if you have enough time.

 While weighing yourself every day will not directly hinder weight loss, it can lead to a lot of frustration.
 It’s important to remember that healthy, successful weight loss is a slow process.
-The actual number on the scales can be affected by different reasons from day to day, for example, natural weight fluctuations during the menstrual cycle or gaining muscle through strength training.
-When you don’t see the results you want to see on the scales, you might get discouraged and binge eat, which could set your weight loss journey way back.
+The actual number on the scales can be affected by different reasons from day today.
+Natural weight fluctuations during the menstrual cycle or gaining muscle through strength training.
+When you don’t see the results you want to see on the scales, you might get discouraged and binge eats, which could set your weight loss journey way back.

 Do this instead: try using a tape measure around your waist, hips, and thighs to track your progress once a week.
 If you really need to weigh yourself to keep yourself motivated, do it no more than once a week or even once every 2 weeks.